grpc/proposal/A36-xds-for-servers.md

 pb.RegisterGreeterServer(s, &server{})
 // it'd be
 s := xds.NewGRPCServer()
-pb.RegisterGreeterServer(s.Server(), &server{})
+pb.RegisterGreeterServer(s, &server{})
 ```

-To allow passing configuration, the `xds.Server` will be responsible for
+Package `credentials/xds` exports a `NewServerCredentials()` function which
-creating the actual `XdsTransportCredentials`.
-There will be a façade
+returns a transport credentials implementation which uses security configuration
-`XdsTransportCredentials` for the user to provide as a `ServerOption`.
+received from the xDS server.
+The user is expected to provide this credentials
-`xds.Server` will look through the `ServerOptions`, do a type assertion on the
+as part of the `grpc.ServerOption`s passed to `xds.NewGRPCServer()`, if they are
-`TransportCredential`, and if it is the façade `XdsTransportCredentials` it will
+interested in sourcing their security configuration from the xDS server.
+It is
-replace the credentials with the real `XdsTransportCredential`.
-The real
+the responsibility of the `xds.GRPCServer` implementation to forward the most
-`XdsTransportCredential` will need to use the local IP to find the port-specific
+recently received security
-configuration.
+configuration to the credentials implementation.

 ## Rationale